lautis/dotfiles/README.md

 * private SSH host-specific configuration
 * name/email from Git config

 I have a git configuration script to redact personal information.
-For example, the git config redaction is defined in in `git/config` as following:
+This is configured in the local `.git/config`.
+For example redact full name in gitconfig:

 ```
 [filter "gitconfig"]